• Skip to primary navigation

 Ingredients

-• 3 c oatmeal (use quick oats, not old fashioned or steel cut oats)
+• 3 cups quick oatmeal (use quick oats, not old fashioned or steel cut oats)

 Instructions

-• Combine the butter, sugar, and milk in a saucepan and bring to a boil over medium high to high heat (enough to bring the syrup to a rapid boil).
+• Combine the ½ cup butter, 2 cups sugar, and ½ cup milk in a saucepan and bring to a boil over medium-high to high heat (enough to bring the syrup to a rapid boil).
 Stir frequently to prevent burning or boiling over!

 • Once the syrup is at a full rolling boil, stir and cook for 1 minute then remove from heat.

-• Add the vanilla and cocoa, stir until the syrup is smooth.
-Add the quick oats and stir until evenly coated with the syrup.
+• Add the 2-3 teaspoon vanilla extract and 4 tablespoon unsweetened cocoa powder, and stir until the syrup is smooth.
+Add the 3 cups quick oatmeal and stir until evenly coated with the syrup.

-• Drop tablespoon sized portions onto waxed paper, use the back of a spoon to make cookie shaped (rather than a no bake cookie mound) if desired.
+• Drop tablespoon-sized portions onto waxed paper, and use the back of a spoon to make cookie-shaped if desired.
 Allow to set up for one hour.

 Notes